Jeep Check Engine Light Stays On

 - Locate the OBD-II port under the dashboard and plug in your scanner.

-- Please turn on the scanner and allow it to communicate with the vehicle.
+- Turn on the scanner and allow it to communicate with the vehicle.

-Write down the codes that show on the screen of your OBD-II scanner.
-For example, a fault code may show as P0301 or P0300.
-Research those codes to get a better understanding of the problem.
+Write down the codes that appear on the screen of your OBD-II scanner.
+For example, a fault code may appear as P0301 or P0300.
+Research those codes to gain a better understanding of the problem.

 What triggers the check engine light on a Jeep?

-The most common causes that trigger check engine lights include:
+The most common causes that will trigger the CEL include a faulty:

-The next section covers a few other problems that trigger the Jeep check engine light.
+The next section covers a few other problems that can trigger the Jeep’s CEL:

 - Thermostat: Engine thermostats stuck or not opening all the way are a fairly common problem on Jeep vehicles.
 Other than a check engine light, you might also experience engine overheating or high fuel consumption, depending on the failure mode.
 In both cases, the thermostat should be replaced without delay.
 Code: P0128 – thermostat not performing properly